-Both the City of Franklin and employees benefit when employees are well trained.
+Both the City of Franklin and the employees benefit when the employees are well trained.
 The importance of training employees within each department unit leads to improved organizational development, increased productivity, and enhanced service.
-This is generally accomplished best through on-the-job or in-service training with occasional or mandated specialized offsite training.
+This is generally accomplished best through on the job or in-service training with occasional or mandated specialized off-site training.
 Training opportunities will be provided uniformly, equally, and fairly.
 If an employee does not attend a required training, they are subject to disciplinary action up to termination.

-Section B. Safety Education and Training
+Section C. Safety Education and Training